Tiny Planet 360 Camera

 So then I tried 2 different cameras but returned them.
 They were so difficult to use.
 One of them had so much potential because it was waterproof, but the directions were so complicated just to get the SD card formatted, that I quickly abandoned ship on that one.
 The other one worked OK, but then it was very difficult to edit the pictures and video.
 Back to the drawing board.

 Try Try Again!
-I finally stopped trying to cut costs by buying an inferior product and bought a more expensive one but still very reasonably priced.
+I finally stopped trying to cut costs by buying an inferior product and bought a more expensive one but still very reasonably priced tiny video camera.
 I ended up getting the Ricoh Theta SC.
-When I got it, it was $330, and it’s currently $196, dang lol.
+When I got it, it was $330, and it’s currently $170, dang lol.
 I’d definitely jump on this because I don’t know how long that price will last!

 This camera is SO easy to use.
 You just download the app (Theta S), connect your phone to the camera’s wifi (You don’t actually need to be on an actual wifi), and you’re ready to go.